Turning Delhi into a paradise was no child’s play.

 Here’s how I did it.

-You see, almost everyone has a tale or two of their own about corruption.
-Corruption has screwed the general public so badly that the people are disgusted with the corruption in politics and the havoc it has caused.
+Almost everyone has a tale or two of their own.
+Corruption has screwed the general public so badly that people are disgusted with politics and the havoc it has caused.

 And that’s where I came in.

-I convinced the people of Delhi that the whole political system was corrupt and there was no hope of something good coming out of it.
-Only a Robinhood-type approach was the answer to the mess.
+I convinced the people of Delhi that the whole political system was corrupt and that there was no hope of anything good coming out of it.
+Only a Robin Hood–type approach was the answer.

 You know what I did?

 I initiated an anti-corruption drive that most people in the city could relate to.
-Because in my heart I knew that the trick was going to work.
+Because in my heart, I knew the trick was going to work.

 My team created a website and wrote encouraging, positive articles to convince people.
-They convinced the residents of Delhi that they could make something out of their miserable lives—by being part of once in a lifetime opportunity.
+They convinced the residents of Delhi that they could make something out of their miserable lives by being part of a once-in-a-lifetime opportunity.
 And guess what?
 It worked!

-Mass media was my greatest friend when it came to fooling, ouch, I mean convincing people.
-“A corruption-free country” is such a lollypop that nobody can ignore it.
+Mass media was my greatest friend when it came to fooling—ouch—I mean convincing people.
+“A corruption-free country” is such a lollipop that nobody can ignore it.

 A corruption-free country.